gl1tterbomb/gl1tterbomb/README.md

 - Spanish is my mother tongue, and I was born in Puerto Rico

-- I have ADHD/Autism spectrum and dyslexia
+- I have ADHD/Autism spectrum and dyslexia.
+Anxiety n some crap.

 - INTJ